-- 1. All Family Care services must be performed by LCI contracted network provider. - 2.
-All Family Care services must be pre-authorized by the member's IDT staff prior to performing services.
+- 1. All Family Care services must be performed by LCI contracted network provider. - All Family Care services must be pre-authorized by the member's IDT staff prior to performing services.
 NO PAYMENTS WILL BE MADE WITHOUT PRIOR AUTHORIZATION, when LCI is the primary payer.
 On Medicare primary claims, LCI will make payment up to the T19/Medicaid rate when combined with the Medicare payment. - 3.
-All information on the service authorization must be accurate before performing services, especially: - Dates of Service: Provider must verify that the service authorization covers the date span of the expected service period. - Units of Service: Provider must verify that the number of units authorized is equal to the number of units expected during the service period. - Service Code/HCPCS/Revenue Code: Provider must verify that the service code authorized is the same as the expected service to be provided.
+All information on the service authorization must be accurate before performing services, especially: - Dates of Service: Provider must verify that the service authorization covers the date span of the expected service period. - Units of Service: Provider must verify that the number of units authorized is equal to the number of units expected during the service period. - Service Code/HCPCS/Revenue Code: Provider must verify that the service code authorized is the same as the expected service to be provided. - Services Requiring EVV: Provider must submit claims by date as they will not process with a date span.